Kethsar/ytarchive/README.md

 	--write-thumbnail
 		Write the thumbnail to a separate file.

+	--live-from-now
+		Starts downloading from the current timestamp (now) instead of from the beginning of the stream.

 Examples:
 	ytarchive -w
 		Waits for a stream.
 Will prompt for a URL and quality.